marcinzygan/React-travel-Journal/README.md

 - 👋 Hi, I’m @marcinzygan

 - This is my project done in React
-- This was done as a practice while learning react .
+- This was done as a practice while learning React .
 - March/2022
 - Used data.js file as a database and displayed all data on the card component with props .
 - This project is live  >>> <a href="https://mz-react-travel-journal.netlify.app" >HERE</a> <<<